88 °F / 32 °C

 Doha is the largest port and the capital of Qatar.
 The city has population of around 1,4 million and covers a total area of 132 km2 (51 ml2).
-It is located on the Persian Gulf, and is the country's fastest growing city, with more than half of the nation's population living in Doha City or in the surrounding suburbs.
+It is located on the Persian Gulf, and is the country's fastest growing city, with over half of Qatar's population living in Doha City or its suburbs.

-Doha is Qatar's economic centre.
-The city shelters the headquarters of a wealth of domestic and international organizations, such as Qatar's largest oil and gas companies RasGas, Qatargas and Qatar Petroleum.
-The economy of Doha is built primarily on the revenue from its natural gas and oil industries.
+Doha City is Qatar's economic center.
+It houses the headquarters of numerous domestic and international corporations and organizations, such as Qatar's largest oil and gas companies RasGas, Qatargas and Qatar Petroleum.
+City's economy is built primarily on its natural gas and oil industries.

-- During season 2017-2018, TUI Cruises (German ship operator) visited Doha 7 times, bringing around 17,500 tourists to Qatar.
-The same season was a record-breaker - with about 50,000 cruise tourists to Qatar, which was an increase of over 1000% (over 2016).
-Port Dohe was visited by a total of 22 cruise vessels plus 1 mega-yacht.
+During season 2017-2018, TUI Cruises (German ship operator) visited Doha 7 times, bringing around 17,500 tourists to Qatar.
+The same season was a record-breaker - with about 65,000 cruise tourists to Qatar, or 39% increase (over 2016).
+Port Doha was visited by a total of 22 cruise vessels plus 1 mega-yacht.
+The port received 5 maiden calls (MSC Splendida, Mein Schiff 5, Crystal Serenity, Crystal Symphony, Europa 2).
+Data showed 86% disembarking passengers, of whom 53% booked city tours and 18% booked desert safaris.

-- Port Doha plans a redevelopment project with budget of around QR 2 billion (Qatari Riyals), which is around USD 550 million.
+Doha plans a port redevelopment project with budget of around QR 2 billion (Qatari Riyals, around USD 550 million).

 Doha cruise terminal